RxCEP/cepjs/README.md

-# CEPjs
+# CEP.js

-CEPjs is a JavaScript library built on top of the widely used ReactiveX library for JavaScript ([RxJS](https://github.com/ReactiveX/rxjs)).
+CEP.js is a JavaScript library built on top of the widely used ReactiveX library for JavaScript ([RxJS](https://github.com/ReactiveX/rxjs)).
 It encompasses common complex event processing (CEP) operations revolving around filtering, transformation, and pattern detection.

 ## Installation
 In Node.js (available soon):